NTTLimitedRD/plumbery/docs/tutorial.apache2.cluster.rst

 .. sourcecode:: bash

-    $ python -m plumbery fittings.yaml build
-    $ python -m plumbery fittings.yaml start
+    $ python -m plumbery fittings.yaml deploy

-These two commands will build fittings as per the provided plan, and start the target node also.
+This command will build fittings as per the provided plan, and start the target node also.

 Follow-up commands